-The Morec portable EV charging cable is readily available online and comes in 32 and 40 amp versions.
-All versions some with the industry standard J1772 car connector on one end, but the buyer has a choice between NEMA 14-50 and NEMA 6-50 receptacle connectors on the other end.
-(The 14-50 is more commonly used for EV charging, but confirm your own requirements).
+The Morec portable EV charging cable is readily available online and comes in 32 and 40-amp versions.
+All versions come with the industry standard J1772 car connector on one end, but the buyer has a choice between NEMA 14-50 and NEMA 6-50 input wall connectors on the other end.
+(The 14-50 is more commonly used for EV charging, but some people may already have a 6-50 plug).
 We purchased a 32 amp, NEMA 14-50 variant for this review from Amazon.

 Our Rating 3.9 / 5